Haruma-K/EZAddresser/README.md

 <h1 align="center">EZAddresser</h1>

-EZAddresser automates address assignment in the Addressable Asset System of Unity.
+EZAddresser is automatic addressing system for Unity Addressable Asset System.
 You can load assets in very simple two steps:

 1. Put the asset you want to load into the "Addressables" folder.